jshiohaha/discord-digester/README.md

 # Solution

-Discord Digester is a tool that allows you to digest and analyze Discord messages.
+Discord Digester is a tool that extracts, stores, and makes Discord content easily accessible and analyzable.
+It systematically captures messages from specific channels and allows you to easily query them.

 ### Features